leangjia/blender_docs/manual/modeling/volumes/properties.rst

    .. _bpy.types.Volume.sequence_mode:

    Mode
-      Controls what happens when the volume sequence has reached the end frame.
+      Animation setting of the volume sequence before the start frame and after the end frame.

       Clip
          Hides frames outside the specified frame range.